apitoolkit/apitoolkit-landing/compare/sentry/index.md

             </td>
             <td class="border prose">
                 <ul class="list-disc">
-                    <li>14-day free trial (up to 5 projects) for new users.</li>
+                    <li>14-day business plan free trial for new users, then free for up to 5k errors per month with limited features.</li>
-                    <li>1-day data retention with limited features.</li>
+                    <li>30 days of data retention and one team member on the free plan.</li>
-                    <li>The paid pro plan differs based on the numerous features and usage, but starts at $18 per month, with separate extra costs for add-ons.</li>
+                    <li>The paid team plan starts at $26 per month.</li>
                 </ul>
             </td>
          </tr>